-Looking for tips on campaign planning, content, subject lines and sample emails?
-This post has everything you need to create a Valentine’s Day newsletter or email campaign that’s tailored to your target audience.
+Looking for Valentine’s Day newsletter ideas, email subject lines, and templates?
+We’ve got everything you need to create a Valentine’s Day newsletter campaign that’s tailored to your target audience.

 Maybe you’re sending a Valentine’s Day newsletter with themed content to drive donations for your nonprofit.
-Perhaps you’re planning a massive multipart, multichannel Valentine’s Day campaign to drive sales.
-Or possibly you’re a B2B looking for opportunities to stay top of mind with your audience.
+Perhaps you’re planning a massive multichannel Valentine’s Day campaign to drive sales.
+Or you’re a B2B looking for opportunities to stay current with your audience.

-No worries.
-You’ve come to the right place.
+If any of these describe your situation, then you’ve come to the right place.
 Anyone can make this holiday work for their target group.
-We’re here to tell you how.
+We’re here to tell you how. 🚀

-Which Industries Should Send Valentine’s Day Newsletters and Email Campaigns?
+Which Industries Should Send a Valentine’s Day Newsletter?

-Traditionally, when you think of Valentine’s Day, you think of Hallmark cards, chocolates and candy, flowers and big diamonds.
-These industries definitely luck out when it comes to this holiday.
-Their challenge is to plan an email series that captures their recipients’ attention with the right product at the right moment.
+When you think of Valentine’s Day, you likely think of Hallmark cards, chocolates and candy, flowers and jewelry, etc. These industries definitely luck out when it comes to V-day.

-Other industries known to profit from Valentine’s Day are those offering “romantic” experiences.
-The food service sector serves up romantic meals.
+Other industries known to profit from Valentine’s Day are those offering romantic experiences.
+The food industry serves up romantic meals.
 The travel industry provides intimate getaways.
-The 14th of February keeps travel agents, booking portals and hotels busy.
+In short, February 14th is a busy day for restaurant staff, travel agents, and hotels.

 Can B2B businesses send Valentine’s email campaigns?

 Yes!
-Even if you’re not a B2C offering products that fall under the gift-giving category, you, too, can leverage Valentine’s Day if you find a way to offer your customers added value.
+Even if you’re not a B2C offering products that fall under the gift-giving category, you too can leverage Valentine’s email marketing if you find a way to offer your customers added value.

 Alternative approaches to Valentine’s Day email campaigns